Electron-phonon tutorial¶

 Here you will learn to use the electron-phonon coupling part of the ANADDB utility.
-This implies a preliminary calculation of the electron-phonon matrix elements and phonon frequencies and eigenvectors, from a standard ABINIT phonon calculation, which will be reviewed succinctly.
+This requires a preliminary calculation of the electron-phonon matrix elements, phonon frequencies and phonon eigenvectors from a standard ABINIT phonon calculation, which we will briefly review.

 Visualisation tools are NOT covered in this tutorial.
 Powerful visualisation procedures have been developed in the Abipy context, relying on matplotlib.
 See the README of Abipy and the Abipy tutorials.